 Voting system on national elections

 It is believed that the voting system is a good way to elect any political party to rule the country.
-On a national level, to elect the legislators’ members of the lower house (Parliament of Pakistan), ministers are elected by the public and the head of the government Prime Minister, is elected by the majority of members of the national assembly.
-What’s more, anybody having the nationality of Pakistan can take part in politics, it does not matter, what background he/she belongs to , and members of the upper house (Senate), are the legislators of the provincial assembly.
+On a national level, to elect the members of the lower house (Parliament of Pakistan), are elected by the public and the head of the government Prime Minister is elected by the majority of members of the National Assembly.
+What’s more, anybody having the nationality of Pakistan can take part in politics, it does not matter what background he/she belongs to.
+Members of the upper house (Senate), are the legislators of the provincial assembly.

 IMRAN MARRI,